kiliankoe/bahn.deals/README.md

    git clone https://github.com/kiliankoe/bahn.deals.git
    cd bahn.deals
    ```
 2. Open Firefox and navigate to `about:debugging`
 3. Click "This Firefox" in the left sidebar

-4. Click "Load Temporary Add-on"
+4. Click "Load Temporary Add-on..."
 5. Navigate to the `extension` folder and select `manifest.json`

-The extension is now loaded and ready to use!
+Don't forget to press reload there when changing source files!

 ## How It Works